FirrreHQ/zncstrap/README.md

 zncstrap
 ========

-A simple ZNC Web-Interface theme build with Twitter Bootstrap Framework.
+A simple ZNC Web Interface theme build with Twitter Bootstrap Framework.

 This 'dev' (development) branch is mainly for ZNC v.1.5-git or later.